-Projects that are being developed or in the process of being developed to address the needs of CTP. include bridge deck joint seal replacement, erosion repair and ramp stop bars, crosswalks and graphics replacement.
+Projects that are being developed or in the process of being developed to address the needs of CTP include erosion.

 Of the previously mentioned observations, many fall under the scope of routine maintenance.
-These include pavement edge drop-offs and minor concrete barrier spalling.
+These include pavement edge drop offs and minor concrete barrier spalling.